Azure-Samples/streaming-at-scale/eventhubskafka-flink-eventhubskafka/README.md

 The deployed Apache Flink solution doesn't do any analytics or projection, but only populates two fields in the JSON message: the time at which the event was received in Event Hubs, and the current timestamp.

 The Flink Job Manager UI shows information about the current running job.
 The IP address of the Job Manager UI is reported by the deployment script.
-Note that the solution deploys the Job Manager on a public IP address without any security.
-In a production deployment, you should disable public IP endpoints.

 ![Flink Job Manager Web UI](../_doc/_images/flink-job-manager.png)

-### Flink deployment on HDInsight

-TODO

 ## Query Data